 - Digital video and audio recordings of every lecture posted and archived daily to access online or download

-- Free wireless Internet access throughout the building and across most of campus
+- Free wireless Internet access throughout the building and across campus

-- 24/7 access to the center and its resources
+- 24/7 access to the Gandhi Medical Education Center and its resources

 Conduct Cutting-Edge Research with Faculty Scientists at the Top of Their Fields